AlisaGlukhova/Glukhova_lab/content/post/welcome-bonnie/index.md

 ---
 title: Welcome Bonnie!
-date: 2026-10-19
+date: 2026-09-03
 summary: We are delighted to welcome Tiw Zhi Yue (Bonnie) to the Glukhova Lab as a PhD student.
+Bonnie will be joining us on October 19, 2026.
 tags: []
 featured: false
 image: